FaisalHammad1999/futureproofwiki/MacOS-Setup.md

+***
+*_We recommend using Docker containers during futureproof - and beyond!_* \
+*_For more details on other options for local env setup for MacOS, check out the [Optional](https://github.com/getfutureproof/fp_guides_wiki/wiki/MacOS-Setup#Optional) section below._*
+***

-# Local Dev Environment Setup: MacOS
+# Dev Environment Setup: MacOS
 _Please note this is designed for MacOS Catalina.
-If you are on a previous version, you can still use this guide but look out for any extra notes!_
+If you are on a previous version, you may need to refer to external materials if you come across any issues!_

 ## Essential:
 ### Install Xcode Command Line Tools
 In your terminal run: `xcode-select --install`
 If you hit any issues, download directly from [here](https://developer.apple.com/download/more/?=command%20line%20tools) (select the most recent stable version or the one stated for your OS version).
 The installation can take a little time - at least 5 minutes.
 Grab yourself a tea.

-***

-## Optional but recommended:
-### Install Zsh
-- Run: `echo $SHELL` to see if you have Zsh installed.
-- If it does not output `/bin/zsh` run: `brew install zsh` (see *Install Homebrew* below) and `chsh -s /bin/zsh`
-- Restart your terminal.

 ### Connect git to GitHub
 - Run: `git version` to see if you have git installed.